markjprice/cs12dotnet8/docs/errata/improvements.md

 ```

 In the next edition, I will add a note to warn the reader that the spread element `..` looks the same but means something different and refer back to it in a  new section explaining the spread element.

+# Page 461 - Exercise 8.1 – Test your knowledge

+In question 10, I ask, "How could you check that a web service is available before calling it?"
+But the section about networking is not covered until *Exercise 8.4 – Working with network resources* on page 462.
+In all future books, including the ninth edition, I have reorganized these sections to make sure that the questions always come after any online materials and practice exercises.

 # Page 477 - Building a stream pipeline